-Have a function at the Games (compete, officiate, broadcast, describe, work)
+Have a Function at the Games (Compete, Officiate, Broadcast, Describe, Work)

 Each constituent has a function that contributes, in one way or another, to the successful organization and delivery of the Games.
-This includes athletes coming to compete, technical officials to officiate, VIPs who present medals, media representatives writing reports etc.
+This includes athletes coming to compete, technical/Games officials to officiate, medals and flowers presenters, media representatives writing reports etc.

-Attend the events (watch, eat, drink, have fun,)
+Attend the Events (Watch, Eat, Drink, Have Fun,)